-Each year, students experience a variety of programs and activities related to the six pillars of character: trustworthiness, respect, responsibility, fairness, caring, citizenship.
-Orchard Hill focuses on one pillar each month beginning with the Week of Respect in October.
+Each year, students experience a variety of programs and activities related to the pillars of character: trustworthiness, respect, responsibility, fairness, caring, citizenship (friendship, honesty, leadership, sportsmanship).
+Each elementary school focuses on one pillar each month.

 Student Code of Conduct

 The ultimate purpose of discipline is to help students learn to be responsible, productive contributors to society.
 Teachers and administrators endeavor to be firm, yet fair, while maintaining the dignity of the student.
 Schools are responsible for all students whether they are in the classroom, hallway, bus, cafeteria, or on the playground.